 SECTION 6.
 Honorary Membership.
 The Honorary Members of the Society shall be nominated by the Executive Council and presented to the Society at the annual business meeting for election.
 They shall enjoy all the privileges of other members except that of voting and holding office.
 No dues are required from Honorary Members.

 SECTION 7.
 Associate Membership.
 Associate Members of the Society are comprised of medical students, residents, and fellows who have yet to qualify for Active membership.
-Associate Members will be eligible to serve on committees of the Society as determined by the Executive Council, but will not have the privilege of holding office.
+Associate Members will be eligible to serve on committees of the Society as determined by the Executive Council.

 SECTION 8.
 Dues.
 There shall be an annual assessment on Active members, as proposed by the Council.

 ARTICLE IV: Officers

 SECTION 1.
 The Officers of the Association shall be a President, a President-Elect, a Secretary/Treasurer, a Recorder, and two Councilors (one Active member and one Associate member).
 All officers, with the exception of the Recorder, will be elected by ballot at the annual business meeting.
-The Recorder will be chose by the Executive Council.
+The Recorder will be chosen by the Executive Council.
 No officer may be elected who will attain Senior Membership before their term begins.
 Upon election as President, that individual shall become President-Elect for a one-year term prior to serving as President for one year.
-The Secretary/Treasurer, Recorder, and Councilor-at-Large shall be elected for three years.
+The Secretary/Treasurer, Recorder, and Councilor (Active member) shall be elected for three years.
 The Councilor (Associate member) shall be elected for two years.
 Upon election as Secretary-Treasurer, that individual shall become Secretary-Treasurer Elect for a one-year term.
-The Recorder and Councilor-at-Large begin their term at the time of election.
+The Recorder and Councilors begin their term at the time of election.